oracle-livelabs/oci/jde-fullstack-dr/failover-prechecks/nm-failover-prechecks.md

-# Perform pre-checks for the DR Failover Plan and Execute the plan
+# Perform pre-checks for the DR Failover plan and Execute

 ## Introduction